 If the target process is not a DECLARED OBJECT, then a NETSERVER process is used, and SEVMS ensures that the NETSERVER process runs at the same classification as the process that initiated the connection request.
 If the user account under which the NETSERVER process is to run is not authorized for the connect initiator's classification, then the connection request is rejected.
 The same error message is returned as would be if the connect request contained an invalid password.
 The attempt is also auditable, on the target node, as a failed NETWORK LOGIN event.

-If the process that is to receive the network connection is a DECLARFD OBJECT, things work differently.
+If the process that is to receive the network connection is a DECLARED OBJECT, things work differently.
 Under DECnet, a DECLARED OBJECT is one that can accept multiple incoming connections (i.e. connections from various processes) concurrently.
 A DECLARED OBJECT is also expected to do its own access control checking.
 REMACP, the process that handles "SET HOST" requests, is one example of a DECLARED OBJECT.
-Under SEVMS, when a connection is requested to a DECLARED OBJECT.
-Under SEVMS, when a connection is requesting the connection is compared to the classification of the process requesting the connection is compared to the classification of the DECLARED OBJECT process.
+Under SEVMS, when a connection is requested to a DECLARED OBJECT, the classification of the process requesting the connection is compared to the classification of the DECLARED OBJECT process.
 If the classifications match, then the connection request is passed to the DECLARED OBJECT (which can then accept or reject the connection).
 If the classifications do NOT match, the connection is rejected unless the DECLARED OBJECT possesses the DOWNGRADE and BYPASS privileges.
 If it does possess those privileges, the connection is passed to it.